CSCfi/fairdata-metax/docs/v2/source/general.rst

 From the perspective of an API user, some fields or relations can be read-only for the user, can be modified only in certain situations, and the models can have additional implementation-specific fields added to them (such as ``user_created``, ``date_modified``, versioning related fields, etc.).
 To avoid writing lengthy API remarks in the tietomallit.suomi.fi schemas, the models in the swagger API documentation are described from the perspective of an API user, separately from the tietomallit.suomi.fi models.
 Since some models/relations are validated 1:1 against its tietomallit.suomi.fi schema file with very little special handling, some models are replaced with a link to tietomallit.suomi.fi, along with relevant information explained to the user about the handling of some fields in the model.

 The schemas in tietomallit.suomi.fi are not usable as such, since the actual schemas used have some manual modification made in them due to tietomallit.suomi.fi not supporting some json schema features yet, such as oneOf relations.
-Because of that, to validate any payloads being sent to Metax, the actual schema files should be downloaded from the Metax API ``GET /rest/schemas`` endpoint, or from Github from their respective branches.
-In the repositories, the schema files are located in src/metax_api/api/rest/base/schemas.
-For __METAX_ENV_DOMAIN__, the files are in https://github.com/CSCfi/metax-api/tree/__METAX_ENV_BRANCH__/src/metax_api/api/rest/base/schemas.
+Because of that, to validate any payloads being sent to Metax, the actual schema files should be downloaded from the Metax API ``GET /rest/v2/schemas`` endpoint, or from Github from their respective branches.
+In the repositories, the schema files are located in src/metax_api/api/rest/v2/base/schemas.
+For __METAX_ENV_DOMAIN__, the files are in https://github.com/CSCfi/metax-api/tree/__METAX_ENV_BRANCH__/src/metax_api/api/rest/v2/base/schemas.

 API versioning
 ---------------

-In times to come, other versions of the API can be accessed like https://__METAX_ENV_DOMAIN__/rest/v1/datasets or https://__METAX_ENV_DOMAIN__/rest/v2/datasets etc.
+Other versions of the API can be accessed like https://__METAX_ENV_DOMAIN__/rest/v1/datasets or https://__METAX_ENV_DOMAIN__/rest/v2/datasets etc.

-An URL of the form https://__METAX_ENV_DOMAIN__/rest/datasets always points to the latest version.
+An URL of the form https://__METAX_ENV_DOMAIN__/rest/datasets (no API version specified) always points to the latest version.

 API Authentication
 -------------------